paraswap/paraswap-sdk/README.md

 ### Simple SDK

-Can be created by providing `network` and either `axios` or `window.fetch` (or alternative `fetch` implemetation).
-Resulting SDK will be able to use all methoda that query the API.
+Can be created by providing `network` and either `axios` or `window.fetch` (or alternative `fetch` implementation).
+Resulting SDK will be able to use all methods that query the API.

 ```ts
   import { constructSimpleSDK } from '@paraswap/sdk'